UnknownRori/UnknownRori-PHP/core/docs/usage.md

 ## Collection

-The `Core\Support\Collection` class provide simple and yet convinient wrapper with array of data, for example
+The `Core\Support\Collection` class provide simple and yet convinient wrapper with array of data, to make even more convinient is using the `collect` helper function but the effect is exactly the same, for example:

-    $article = new Collection([
+    $article = collect([
         'title' => 'Lorem',
         'content' => 'Lorem ipsum',
         'author' => 'John',